 - If you missed watering and noticed one plant didn't seem to mind as much as the others.

-- If you did plant training and noticed one didn’t get as slowed down as the others.
+- If you did plant training and noticed one didn't get as stressed out as the others.

 - If all but one plant got mold in your environment, you know that one plant is mold resistant

 Cut suckers or the newer growth on the end of a branch.
-You’re looking for roughly 7 inches.
+Your looking for roughly 7 inches.

 1. Cut with the sharpest (sterilized) knife you can find on a 45 degree angle.